-The 5 NDP objectives are as follows:

-Objective 1: environment and heritage
+- 1.12 The Linton NDP has five objective covering different themes within the plan. - 1.13 The Linton Neighbourhood Plan objectives are as follows: - Objective 1: environment and heritage

 To protect and maintain the natural and historic environment of the parish, in particular its designated areas, sites and buildings; and its landscape character, especially views and vistas, ensuring access to these through the public footpath network.